ACCESS-NRI/access-hive.org.au/docs/models/model_components/land.md

 ## <div class="center-icons"> [CABLE][cable-wiki]  </div>

-[Community Atmosphere Biosphere Land Exchange (CABLE)][cable-web] is a land surface model used to calculate the fluxes of momentum, energy, water and carbon between the land surface, canopy and the atmospheric boundary layer.
+[Community Atmosphere Biosphere Land Exchange (CABLE)][cable-web] is a land surface model used to calculate the fluxes of momentum, energy, water and carbon between the land surface, vegetation canopy and the atmospheric boundary layer.
 It also includes descriptions of thermal and hydrological processes in the soil and snow, and models the main biogeochemical cycles of the land ecosystem when used in conjunction with the [CASA-CNP][casa-cnp] module.

 ### How is CABLE used?

 CABLE provides the land surface component of the ACCESS Earth System Model (ACCESS-ESM) and the ACCESS Coupled Model (ACCESS-CM).
-Directly coupled into the [Unified Model (UM)](um-web), CABLE replaces relevant parts of the functionality of the UM’s own land surface scheme (JULES), where applicable.
+Directly coupled into the [Unified Model (UM)](um-web), CABLE replaces relevant parts of the functionality of the UM’s own land surface scheme (JULES).
 CABLE can also be run as a standalone model, for a single location, a region or globally.

 CABLE is an open source model developed by a community of Australian climate science researchers.
 [Registration][cable-wiki] is required to access the CABLE code repository.